-- engage in bullying behaviours; - commit sexual assault; - traffic in weapons or illegal drugs; - give alcohol to a minor; - commit robbery; - be in possession of any weapon, including firearms; - use any object to threaten or intimidate another person; - cause injury to any person with an object; - be in possession of, or be under the influence of, or provide others with alcohol or illegal drugs; - inflict or encourage others to inflict bodily harm on another person; - engage in hate propaganda and other forms of behaviour motivated by hate or bias; - commit an act of vandalism that causes extensive damage to school property or to property located on the premises of the school.
+- use any object to threaten or intimidate another person; - · cause injury to any person with an object; - be in possession of, or be under the influence of alcohol, cannabis (unless the individual has been authorized to use cannabis for medical purposes), and illegal drugs; - provide others with alcohol, illegal drugs or cannabis (unless the recipient is an individual who has been authorized to use cannabis for medical purposes); - inflict or encourage others to inflict bodily harm on another person; - engage in hate propaganda and other forms of behaviour motivated by hate or bias; - commit an act of vandalism that causes extensive damage to school property or to property located on the premises of the school.

-4.3.
+6.3.
 Roles and Responsibilities